carlssonanton87/milestone-project-1/README.md

 4. **Curious Food Lover:** As a curious food lover, I want to explore and learn more about vegan cooking.

 ### UX Design Rationale
-Our design decisions are rooted in a user-centric approach:
+My design decisions are rooted in a user-centric approach:

 - **User-Focused Layout:**
   A clean, intuitive structure ensures users quickly locate recipes and understand navigation without distraction.